nasa/smd-open-science-guidelines/OSS_Guidance/SPD-41a_FAQ.md

 A. “Scientifically useful” describes any data or software that would be necessary to validate research findings (e.g., information needed for understanding or reproducing a publication) or that could be beneficial for future research activities.

 The motivation behind making this information available is:

-Reproducibility:  Publications can sometimes be incomplete in their descriptions of an algorithm, and the availability of the underlying data or software can significantly help in reproducing the results.
+* Reproducibility:  Publications can sometimes be incomplete in their descriptions of an algorithm, and the availability of the underlying data or software can significantly help in reproducing the results.
-Reusability:  The data or software can be used in future studies to help accelerate the pace of science.
+* Reusability:  The data or software can be used in future studies to help accelerate the pace of science.
-Examples of this could include:
+Examples of scientifically useful information could include:

-Catalogs generated in the analysis of objects of interest
+* Catalogs generated in the analysis of objects of interest
-Single-use software that applied corrections to a data set
+* Single-use software that applied corrections to a data set
-Scripts for further processing
+* Scripts for further processing
-Spreadsheets that include macros that were used for data analysis
+* Spreadsheets that include macros that were used for data analysis
-Jupyter notebooks that demonstrate the flow of work
+* Jupyter notebooks that demonstrate the flow of work
 SMD divisions provide additional definitions and examples of scientific utility; see ‘SMD Division Policies and Guidance’ on the [Scientific Information Policy page](https://science.nasa.gov/researchers/open-science/science-information-policy/).

 **Q. What if meeting the policy requirements would place undue burden on an investigator?
 Can exceptions be made in these circumstances?**